-Feline Infectious Peritonitis (FIP) is a disease that usually attacks cats like online gambling games in https://citibet88.club cause playing fever among players.
+Feline Infectious Peritonitis (FIP) is a disease that usually attacks cats like online gambling games cause playing fever among players.
 The disease can be fatal to cats, especially kittens below two years.
 The root of this disease is actually from Feline Enteric Coronavirus (FECV) and FIP has complicated pathogenesis.
 In research in 2019, it is noted that only around 39% of cats can survive after the experimental infection.

 Another research also states that any cat can develop FIP when they are infected with the corona virus, the popular virus people talk.
 The research also shows that not only cat below two years, but also older can also develop the disease, especially when they are already infected with feline leukemia virus or FeLV as well as geriatric cats.

 The cats can get the disease through cat-to-cat contact and constant exposure to feces.
 Although you have cleaned the surroundings, the virus is still alive in the environment for up to several weeks.
 If the cat with FIP is pregnant, it will be likely that the kitten will get the disease as well, especially if they are still around five to eight weeks old.

 – Symptoms and Treatment for Feline Infectious Peritonitis